Frequently Asked Questions

 Note: All hate crimes are bias incidents, but not all bias incidents are hate crimes.

-Painting racial slurs on the side of a campus building, assaulting another person because of his or her perceived national origin, or throwing a rock through someone’s window while yelling derogatory comments about his or her religion are hypothetical examples of a hate crime.
+Painting racial slurs on the side of a campus building, assaulting another person because of their perceived national origin, or throwing a rock through someone’s window while yelling derogatory comments about their religion are hypothetical examples of a hate crime.

 Skidmore defines a bias incident as an act of bigotry, harassment, or intimidation involving a member of the Skidmore community that a reasonable person would conclude is directed at a member or group within the Skidmore community based on race, color, ethnicity, nationality, economic background, age, physical and mental health or ability, sexual orientation, sex, gender identity or expression, marital status, veteran status, or religious practice.
 A bias incident can occur whether the act is intentional or unintentional.
 Speech or expression that is consistent with the principles of academic freedom does not constitute a bias incident.

-Depending on the totality of the circumstances, writing a racial epithet in erasable marker on someone’s dry-erase board, making fun of another person because of his or her language or accent, or making insulting comments about someone’s traditional manner of dress or geographic origin are hypothetical examples of a bias-related incident.
+Depending on the totality of the circumstances, writing a racial epithet in erasable marker on someone’s dry-erase board, making fun of another person because of their language or accent, or making insulting comments about someone’s traditional manner of dress or geographic origin are hypothetical examples of a bias-related incident.

 The Bias Response Group does not handle sexual harassment claims.
-Please direct questions or reports to Herb Crossman, Associate Director of Equal Emploment Opportunity and Workforce Diversity.
+Please direct questions or reports to the Associate Director of Equal Emploment Opportunity and Workforce Diversity.
 Follow this link to view the Anti-Harassment Policy.

 We do not currently have statistics regarding the frequency of bias-related incidents on campus since the College has not had a comprehensive mechanism for reporting bias-related incidents that do not constitute crimes.
 Our new reporting process is intended to encourage more complete reporting, and will allow us to better track the frequency of such incidents in the future.